2008 United States presidential election in Missouri: Analysis

 One of the most important counties in the state for either candidate in Missouri elections is St. Louis County.
 The county has a population of more than 1 million, and had delivered victories for Democrats since 1992, but by relatively small margins of 6 points in 2000 and 9 points in 2004.
-Obama outperformed both Gore and Kerry, delivering a 20 point margin for Obama.
+Obama outperformed both Gore and Kerry, delivering a 20-point margin for Obama.
 St. Louis County (where he also won 59.50% of the vote), combined with his landslide wins in Kansas City and St. Louis gave him a 300,000 margin over McCain.

 St. Louis County had been growing increasingly more of a Democratic stronghold, the last time a Republican was able to win the county was in 1988.
 As reflected nationally, suburban counties practiced a moderate form of conservatism, and had rejected the growing social conservatism of the Republican party.
-The county, the most affluent in the state, is largely suburban and affluent, with a racially diverse population.
+The county, the most affluent in the state, is largely suburban with a racially diverse population.
 His victory was the strongest performance for a Democrat in the county since 1964.
 Obama was also able to carry Boone County, home to the large college town of Columbia (Missouri's fifth-largest city and home of the state's flagship University of Missouri campus), and Jefferson County, which consists of the southern St. Louis suburbs such as Arnold and Festus.
 George W. Bush narrowly won Jefferson County in 2004 over John Kerry.

 However, Obama was unable to substantially improve on Kerry's performance in rural Missouri, which is largely responsible for Missouri's Republican tilt.
 During the 2008 Missouri Democratic Primary, every rural county in Missouri (with the exception of Nodaway County, home of Northwest Missouri State University in Maryville in Northwestern Missouri), strongly backed Hillary Clinton, often by more than two-to-one margins.
 Many, if not all, of these counties that Clinton won in the Missouri Primary ended up voting for McCain in the general election.
 A number of these counties are ancestrally Democratic.
 However, these counties are very similar in character to Yellow Dog Democrat areas in neighboring Tennessee, Arkansas and Oklahoma.
 The Democrats in these areas are nowhere near as liberal as their counterparts in St. Louis and Kansas City, and much like their counterparts in neighboring Tennessee and Arkansas, had become increasingly willing to support Republicans at the national level.